-All candidates take three papers.
+All candidates take three components.
 All candidates take Paper 1 and Paper 2, and either Component 3 or Paper 4.
+Candidates will be eligible for grades 9 to 1, where 9 is the highest grade.

 All candidates take:

 Paper 1 1 hour 45 minutes Geographical Themes 45%